Otter Lake Community Church

 The Otter Lake Community Church, built in 1861 in Hawkinsville, New York, is now located on the east side of Route 28 in Otter Lake, Oneida County, New York.
-It was moved to this site in 1921.
+It was moved to Otter Lake in 1921 and has been listed on the National Register of Historic Places since 2004.

+History

+The church was built to a design inspired by the work of Richard Upjohn in 1859–61 for a German Lutheran congregation in Hawkinsville.
+The Lutheran congregation abandoned the building in 1891, and the church was acquired and moved to Otter Lake to serve as a non-denominational seasonal summer chapel in 1921.

+Architecture

 This Gothic Revival-style church has the following architectural features: emphasis on verticality; board and batten siding; steeply pitched roof; and arched windows and door.
 The interior of the church contains the original pews, altar, and balcony.
 It is a rectangular, gable roofed Carpenter Gothic structure with board-and-batten siding.
-It features a massive four stage, square tower engaged in the front facade.Located on the south side of the church is the pastor's lodge, erected in 1924.
+It features a massive four stage, square tower engaged in the front facade.

-It was listed on the National Register of Historic Places in 2004.

-The AARCH Award 2004 was awarded to the trustees of the Otter Lake Community Church for long-term stewardship.